 Private guided walking tour of Dublin

 Visit to Inis Oírr, the smallest of the Aran Islands

 Ferry fares, tolls & taxes

-$4290 per person (for a group of 6 people)
+From $5490 per person (group of 6 people)

 All prices are in US dollars and based on sharing a room for double occupancy.